balmjs/balm/docs/configuration.md

 > New in 0.6.0

-Ensure file's parent directory in the include path, defaults to `[]`.
+Ensure file's parent directory in the include path.
+Defaults to `[]`.

 ### <del>`styles.postcss`</del> (Deprecated in 0.13.0)